mbrostami/comfywgo/README.md

 	fmt.Print(w.Json())
 }
 ```
-Note: You need to specify inputs and outputs of a node during creation
-OutputName is for internal use only and it will not be used in ComfyUI
+Note: Output names are for internal use only and will not be used in ComfyUI